Russia Created a Palestinian Identity Way Before Arafat was Born

 But let me just state first what I found fascinating and after that, if you are interested, you can read my brief analysis of his foibled argument.

-What I found fascinating was that, long before Arafat was a twinkle in his great-great-great-grandfather’s eye, the Russians were responsible for creating the Palestinian Arab identity.
+What I found fascinating was that, long before Arafat was a twinkle in his father’s eye, the Russians were responsible for creating the Palestinian Arab identity.
 Yes.
 You read that right.
 The Russians did it.
 And they did it generations before Arafat visited Moscow and came out with a newly minted PLO.
 Here is how:

 . . . the Teacher’s Training Seminary in Nazareth . . was established by Russian missionaries in the mid-1880s, one of hundreds of foreign schools built in the Ottoman Empire in the 19th century.
 The school was funded by Russian tax payers and staffed by Russians, Arabs and even a Zionist.
 The Seminary invited the best graduates of its preparatory schools to attend it.
 By 1914, more than ten thousand Arab kids had completed their primary education at a Russian primary school, and hundreds had attended high school at the Seminary. (page 143)